khalid-hussain/morals-and-behaviour/4-morals-and-behavior.md

 retaliating with cutting phrases, but not insults, and I attempt to say only what is true, and to express myself without anger or cruelty.
 I detest doing even this, except when it is absolutely necessary.
-For example when I wish to stop the spread of a false rumour---for most people love to pass on, to anyone who will listen, hateful tidbits of gossip (which they attribute to a third person)---and nothing will stop them so effectively as this course of action.
+For example when I wish to stop the spread of a false rumour-for most people love to pass on, to anyone who will listen, hateful tidbits of gossip (which they attribute to a third person)-and nothing will stop them so effectively as this course of action.
 It stops them touting around calumnies which they attribute to others, and which serve no purpose except to corrupt consciences and to spread slander only. -->